1100011Dawg/Obsidian_Dawson/School/IB ELA/Black hiphop poetry unit/The Negro Speacks of Rivers.md

  - Speacker: Himself

 #### DIDLS
  - Details: I looked upon the Nile and raised the [pyramids](https://en.wikipedia.org/wiki/Ancient_Egyptian_race_controversy) above it.
 Going back to the civil the quetion of who buil the pyramids was pretentios, with schoolars arguing that the caucation race was the ones to do it.
+With a contention of the black hypothsis otherwise.
+It seems that there was a significant population of Blcks, but the main race/ethnicity is the one that remains their today.
  - Imegery:
  - Diction:
  - Language
  - Structure:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2NzI3MTIxNSwtNjAyMDAyNjYzXX0=
+eyJoaXN0b3J5IjpbLTU3NTk0OTc2MCwtNjAyMDAyNjYzXX0=
 -->